EmanueleLenzi92/Story-Structure-Building---Algorithm-for-Entity-Linking/README.md

-# Story Structure Building - Algorithm for Entity Linking
+# Algorithm for Entity Linking

 This script enriches a CSV file with structured data from Wikipedia and Wikidata.